go-aah/docs/authorization.md

 ### In View/Template file

-aah provides templates/view functions for authorization in a flexible way.
+aah provides templates/view functions to perform authorization in a flexible way on view files.

   * `hasrole`
   * `hasanyrole`